Visit Sapa in Vietnam

 In Sapa town you can easily arrange a trekking, there are just as many guides as tourists on the street.
 The guides with traditional clothing are called Hmong women.
 When you are dropped in the city, the chances are that you are immediately attacked by them.

 Best time to visit

 The best travel time depends on the weather.
 In the months of December to February it can cool off in the evening (even freezing).
 So the best time to visit the region is from March to May and from September to November.
 In those months the weather is relatively stable with sunny days and cool nights.
 March to May is autumn.
 At this time of year the weather is very good.
 It is dry, with a lot of sun.
 The view of the rice terraces is best between September and October.
 The cool and dry weather with the stable temperature makes it the perfect time for the treks and photos.
 In summer, Sapa is a popular destination for Vietnamese themselves.
 The high season often falls between June and August, but we think it is a bit to hot around that time.
 Click here for more climate information.

-The owners of the homestay are incredibly nice and help you with the organization of hiking tours, etc. The rooms are beautiful and if you're lucky, you get a room with mountain view.
+The owners of little view home-stay are incredibly nice and help you with the organization of hiking tours, etc. The rooms are beautiful and if you're lucky, you get a room with mountain view.
 A plus is also the breakfast room at the top of the roof is overlooking the highest mountain in Vietnam.
-On booking.com they get an average rating of 9.1 and you can book it here.
+On booking.com they get an average rating of 9.1.